Ultimate international moving checklist

 - Take care of your pets, plants, and car.

 In case you are moving internationally with pets, you have a lot of work in front of you.
 Take care of their transportation, as well as finding a new vet.
-Get your car serviced and arrange for a transfer of the insurance policy.
+Get your car serviced and arrange for a transfer of the valuation coverage policy.
 Also, figure out what you are going to do with your plants – are you taking them or leaving them behind?

 What to do 2 weeks before your move?